mmrukowicz/lab1-centos8/README.md

 - Clone/download repository
 - Open folder with repository and run `vagrant up`

-After lab is provisioned, generate ssh key pair on ansible-server and copy public key to `authorized_keys` file on client servers
+After lab is provisioned, generate ssh key pair on ansible-server and copy public key to `authorized_keys` file on client servers.